Standard Gutter Sizes and Dimensions

 The number of downspouts you need depends on your roof’s size and the amount of water your gutters need to handle.
 A general rule of thumb is one downspout for every 20-30 feet of gutter.
 Evenly space downspouts to direct water away from your home’s foundation.

-When to Hire a Professional Gutter Contractor
+Should You Hire a Professional Gutter Contractor?

 While some homeowners may feel confident installing or repairing gutters themselves, there are situations where hiring a professional gutter contractor is the best choice.